accel-brain/accel-brain-code/Accel-Brain-Base/README.md

 See also ...

 - [Automatic Summarization Library: pysummarization](https://github.com/accel-brain/accel-brain-code/tree/master/Automatic-Summarization)
-   * If you want to implement the Sequence-to-Sequence(Seq2Seq) model for the automatic summarization by using `accel-brain-base` to build the Encoder/Decoder controllers.
+   * If you want to implement the Sequence-to-Sequence(Seq2Seq) model for the automatic summarization by using `accel-brain-base` to build the Encoder/Decoder controllers, Attention models, or Transformer models.
 - [Reinforcement Learning Library: pyqlearning](https://github.com/accel-brain/accel-brain-code/tree/master/Reinforcement-Learning)
     * If you want to implement the Deep Reinforcement Learning, especially for Deep Q-Network and Multi-agent Deep Q-Network by using `accel-brain-base` as a Function Approximator.
 - [Generative Adversarial Networks Library: pygan](https://github.com/accel-brain/accel-brain-code/tree/master/Generative-Adversarial-Networks)